pedrohfmacedo/SystemVerilog_Projects/README.md

 * Design an FSM, starting with only a textual description of its operation.
 * Implement a digital design using the SystemVerilog HDL.
 * Write a testbench using the SystemVerilog HDL.

+## Project 2: Sequence identifier

+### Project Overview

+I designed a finite state machine in SystemVerilog for least significant 4-bit sequence identifier in ASCII code.
+There were three lights on each side that worked in sequence to indicate the direction of a turn.
+The sequence was designed to be completed even when the button was released during it.
+If neither button or both left and right buttons were pressed in the initial states, no lights were turned on.

+### Learning Objectives
+* Design an FSM, starting with only a textual description of its operation.
+* Implement a digital design using the SystemVerilog HDL.
+* Write a testbench using the SystemVerilog HDL and $display, $dumpfile

+## Project 3: Ordenador
+​
+### Project Overview

+Design a combinational circuit in SystemVerilog to sort 8 unsigned 8-bit numbers.

+### Learning Objectives
+* Design an FSM, starting with only a textual description of its operation.
+* Implement a digital design using the SystemVerilog HDL.
+* Write a testbench using the SystemVerilog HDL

+## Project 4: Decoder Huffman
+​
+### Project Overview

+I designed a sequential circuit (Finite State Machine) in SystemVerilog based on the huffman decoder that performs decoding according to the attached table.

+### Learning Objectives
+* Design an FSM, starting with only a textual description of its operation.
+* Implement a digital design using the SystemVerilog HDL.
+* Write a testbench using the SystemVerilog HDL